Career Timeline of Drew Carey: Major Achievements and Milestones

 In September 2003, Drew Carey led a group of comedians on a comedy tour of Iraq.

-In 2003, Drew Carey competed in the first celebrity edition of the World Poker Tour, placing fifth and winning $2,000 for his charity.
+In 2003, Drew Carey competed against five other celebrities in the first celebrity edition of the World Poker Tour.
+He placed fifth, and won $2,000 for his charity.

 In 2004, Drew Carey co-produced and starred in "Drew Carey's Green Screen Show", a spin-off of Whose Line Is It Anyway? for the WB's prime time schedule.